urpedersen/URPTools/rotational_order/README.md

 # rotational_order

 ## Q6
     Compute the Q6 rotational bond order-parameters by Steinhard (ql), and the Lechner-Dellago averaged versions (qlAvl).
-Bond are written to the last columns of an xyz-file.
+     Local bond orders are printed to the last columns of an xyz-file.

-This program is written by Ulf R. Pedersen (2016), www.urp.dk.
+              Written by Ulf R. Pedersen (2016), www.urp.dk.

 ### Build
 This program uses the boost c++ library.
 Get it on Debian or Ubuntu with: